 Why hiring managers ask this question

-It’s often a mystery as to why interviewers ask candidates certain questions, especially the bizarre variety, but there’s a perfectly valid reason why you’re being asked about your ability to work under pressure.
+It’s often a mystery as to why interviewers ask candidates certain questions during the hiring process, especially the bizarre variety, but there’s a perfectly valid reason why you’re being asked about your ability to work under pressure.

 This question, and the answers it elicits, not only helps prospective employers assess your capacity to work under pressure, however.
-It also helps them appraise your decision-making, problem-solving, organisational and time management skills.
+It also helps them appraise your decision-making, problem-solving, organizational and time management skills.

 How to craft a response

-All jobs involve some degree of pressure, whether it’s hitting targets, meeting deadlines or managing multiple tasks at once — some jobs are more stressful than others (think: surgeons or firefighters, for example).
-In other words, the ability to work under pressure is a skill highly sought after by employers, and it is, therefore, important that you provide an answer that proves you’re perfectly capable of keeping your cool in difficult and stressful situations.
+As such, the ability to work under pressure is a skill highly sought after by employers, and it is, therefore, important that you provide an answer that proves you’re perfectly capable of keeping your cool in difficult situations.

 The following tips will help you do that.